testissimo/testissimo.github.io/documentation/built-in-tools.md

 Using this construct, Testissimo can iterate over some collection and execute some set of actions for each element of that collection.
 There are various ways how to define the collection.
 The options are

 * Parent component occurrences
-* Html elements defined using selector
+* Html elements defined using a selector
 * Values defined in the semi-colon separated list
 * JSON (in the form of array of object)
 * Using values in variable which is of type array of objects